Latest Developments

 Latest situation

-Looking ahead, the labour market should stay tight in the near term alongside the continued economic growth.
+Looking ahead, the overall labour market should remain tight in the near term alongside the sustained economic growth, though the employment situation may vary across sectors depending on their business performances.

 Retail and other economic indicators (PDF) (Excel)